cameron-terry/DoTTy/README.md

 Specifying the output file is a text file is not necessary.

 If there are problems with the image resolution after trying `-<number>`, try using `-s`.
-Although Dotty has been optimized, there may be resolution issues when compared to the old version.
+Although DoTTy has been optimized, there may be resolution issues when compared to the old version.
 `-s` runs the original code.

 #### Example uses